petershin/liferay-learn/docs/commerce/latest/en/inventory-management/using-the-inventory-management-system.md

 ## Viewing Inventory Changes

 You can view changes in inventory for an SKU in the *Changelog* page.
-To view this:

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Inventory*.

-1. Click on an SKU.
+1. Click an *SKU*.

 1. Click the *Changelog* tab.

-You can view the following information in the changelog.
+You can view this information in the changelog:

 * The units of an SKU booked to fulfil an order after placing it.
 * The units of an SKU removed from inventory after creating a shipment and committing the amount booked previously.